For questions about sitting in on research group meetings, please email Dr. Fanniff:

 Amanda M. Fanniff, Ph.D.

 The Developmentally Informed Policy and Practice Lab is engaged in research and scholarship regarding effective public policies and clinical practices with a focus on adolescence and emerging adulthood.
 The group's work includes research on issues relevant to forensic psychology practice as well as on adolescents and young adults who have engaged in sexually abusive behaviors.
+Given the high rates of traumatic exposure in juvenile and adult forensic populations, we also are engaged in research that explores the impact of traumatic experiences on attitudes, behavior, risk, and justice system processing.
+Our goal is to inform assessment, treatment, prevention, and justice system responses that are: (1) developmentally-sensitive, (2) culturally-relevant, and (3) empirically-based.
 Find out more about the lab by CLICKING HERE.

 You will be expected to attend weekly lab meetings throughout your participation in the research group (including your dissertation year) as well as additional small group meetings.
 You will be expected to contribute to research group activities (eventually including your own projects) for a total of about 8-10 hours per week.
 Most of the work you do for the research group will be able to be completed on a schedule of your choosing.
 Descriptions of selected current projects follow.